vyomasystems-lab/challenges-tlk1303/level1_design2/README.md

 Then a Third Error is encounterd:
 ```
 assert dut.seq_seen.value == 1, "Random test failed with input sequence: {A}, and output: {B}, Expected ouput = 1".format(
-                     AssertionError: Random test failed with input sequence: [1, 0, 1, 1, 0, 1, 1], and output: 0, Expected ouput = 1
+                     AssertionError: Random test failed with input sequence: [1, 0, 1, 1, 1, 0, 1, 1], and output: 0, Expected ouput = 1
 ```

 ## Test Scenario-3
-- Test Inputs               : Input sequence     = 1, 0, 1, 1, 0, 1, 1
+- Test Inputs               : Input sequence     = 1, 0, 1, 1, 1, 0, 1, 1
 - Expected Output           : dut.seq_seen.value = 1
 - Observed Output in the DUT: dut.seq_seen.value = 0

-The Output of the Sequence detector mismatches because the last 4 inputs in the above sequence is *1011*.
-Hence the Expected output of the detector is 1.
-However the Observed output of the detector is a 0, indicating that the Detector has not been able to detect the sequence here.
+Here two consecutive *1011* sequence is driven as input to the detector.
+The First sequence has been detected Correctly.
+However the second sequence was not detected.
+Hence it shows a bug in the design.

 ## Design Bug-3
 Based on the above test input and analysing the design, we see the following